chelleboyer/reachy-recognizer/README.md

    python main.py
    ```

-This will:
+**What it does:**
-- Initialize all subsystems (vision, events, behaviors, voice, coordination)
+- Initializes all subsystems (vision, events, behaviors, voice, coordination)
-- Load face database from `data/faces.json`
+- Loads face database from `data/faces.json`
-- Continuously monitor camera for faces
+- Continuously monitors camera for faces
-- Greet recognized people with gestures and Shimmer voice
+- Greets recognized people by name with gestures and Shimmer voice
-- Display camera feed with detection boxes and confidence scores
+- Displays camera feed with detection boxes and confidence scores
-- Log all events and performance metrics
+- Logs all events and performance metrics

+**Controls:**
+- Press `Ctrl+C` to stop
-**Press Ctrl+C to stop, or 'q' in the camera window**
+- Press `q` in the camera window to exit

 #### Option 2: Voice Conversation Demo

 **Interactive voice conversation with continuous movements:**

-1. **Start the Reachy simulator** (if not running)
+1. **Start the Reachy simulator** (if using robot movements)

 2. **Run the voice demo:**
    ```bash
    python voice_demo.py
    ```

-Features:
+   Enter your name when prompted, then start talking!

+**Features:**
 - Speech-to-text using Whisper API
 - Conversational AI with GPT-4o-mini
 - Text-to-speech with Shimmer voice (1.15x speed)
 - Continuous head movements and tilts
 - Natural idle antenna drifts (every 0.8s)

-**Say "goodbye" or "bye" to exit**
+**Exit:** Say "goodbye" or "bye"

 #### Option 3: Comprehensive System Demo